 Netflix is easily one of the most popular (if not THE most popular) streaming service in the world.
 With over 130 million active subscribers, you can bet they have a little something for everybody.
 And if your something happens to be anime, you’ve come to the right place.
-Here’s our current list of the best animes on Netflix.
+Here’s our current list of the best animes on Netflix in 2019.

 The Best Animes On Netflix